Khashiev/Java1/README.md

 Files to turn-in |	UserIdsGenerator.java, User.java, Program.java
 **All permissions from the previous exercise can be used**

 Make sure that each user ID is unique.
-To do so, create UserIdsGenerator class.
-Behavior of the object of this class defines the functionality for generating user IDs.
+To do this, create the UserIdsGenerator class.
+The behavior of the object of this class defines the functionality for generating user IDs.

-State-of-the-art database management systems support autoincrement principle where each new ID is the value of the previously generated ID +1.
+Modern database management systems support auto-increment principle, where each new ID is the value of the previously generated ID +1.
-So, UserIdsGenerator class contains the last generated ID as its state.
-UserIdsGenerator behavior is defined by int generateId() method that returns a newly generated ID each time it is called.
+Thus, the UserIdsGenerator class contains the last generated ID as its state.
+The behavior of UserIdsGenerator is defined by the int generateId() method, which returns a newly generated ID each time it is called.

-An example of use of such classes shall be contained in Program file (creation, initialization, printing object content on a console).
+An example of using such classes is contained in the program file (creation, initialization, printing object contents to a console).

 **Notes**:

-- Make sure only one UserIdsGenerator object exists (see the Singleton pattern).
-It is required because existence of several objects of this class cannot guarantee that all user identifiers are unique.
+- Make sure that only one UserIdsGenerator object exists (see the Singleton pattern).
+It is required because the existence of multiple objects of this class cannot guarantee that all user identifiers are unique.

-- User identifier must be read-only since it is initialized only once (when the object is created) and cannot be modified later during the program execution.
+- The user identifier must be read-only because it is initialized only once (when the object is created) and cannot be changed later during program execution.

-- Temporary logic for identifier initialization should be added to User class constructor:
+- Temporary logic for identifier initialization should be added to the User class constructor:
 ```java
 public User(...) {
 	this.id = UserIdsGenerator.getInstance().generateId();